wtwilley17/Kronos-Incident/README.md

 In the "Individual Employee Movement" tab, users can select an employee's name, along with a date and time range.
 The resulting graph provides a detailed trajectory of the selected employee's movement during the specified period.
-A supplementary table showing card transaction data is posiƟoned under the graph.
+A supplementary table showing card transaction data is positioned under the graph.
 This integration facilitates a comprehensive analysis, enabling users to discern potential anomalies or irregularities in an individual employee's movement patterns and associated financial activities.
 By comparing movement data with card transactions, this tab supports the identification of suspicious behaviors and aids in confirming the legitimacy of transactions

 ## Anomalies

-Who : Loreto Bodrogi , Isia Vann, Minke Mies, Hennie Osvaldo When : Midnight – Early Morning | 7,9,11 and 14 January
+Who : Loreto Bodrogi , Isia Vann, Minke Mies, Hennie Osvaldo
+When : Midnight – Early Morning | 7,9,11 and 14 January
 Where : Executive Houses (Ada Campo Corrente, Orhan Strum, Willem Vasco Pais, and Ingrid Barranco)

 ![shift table](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/b9064698-eb8b-4990-8a88-846cd526b591)